HaydensLab/HaydensLab/README.md

 </p>

 ### ♋ Cancer genomics and current role
 I then went on to do my Master's in Cancer biology and Immunology continuing at the University of Southampton.
 I was able in my project to research HPV viral genomics incomporating all I had learned previously performing post-hoc viral lineage analysis by phylogenetics, analysing viral genomic variation between patients.
 I have worked with FFPE filtered data complemented a parallel human analysis (of the human exome alongside these viral genomes) in Oropharyngeal squamous cell carcinoma (OPSCC).
+This work continues actively and is now involving viral integration calling with SurVirus.

 ### ✨Actively developing✨
 <p align="left">